-In recognition of its compliance with best-practice clinical guidelines in cardiac care, South Nassau Hospital has been awarded a Gold Performance Achievement Award in coronary artery disease from the American Heart Association's Get With The Guidelines® program.
+In recognition of its compliance with best-practice clinical guidelines in cardiac care, South Nassau Hospital has been awarded an ACTION Registry–GWTG Silver Performance Achievement Award in coronary artery disease from the American College of Cardiology Foundation’s NCDR ACTION Registry.
+South Nassau is one of only 130 hospitals nationwide to receive the 2013 award.

 Research has shown that 80,000 lives can be saved annually if the program's recommended guidelines for coronary artery disease are implemented nationwide.
 Today, nearly 2,000 hospitals use one or more of the program's modules.